Fitting in with the Portuguese people and their way of life doesn’t have to be hard. Here are a few ways you can easily get by in Portugal.

 Portuguese people generally have positive vibes, so you’ll see smiles all around.
 Even when walking down the street, try to smile at people you come across; some locals won’t shy away from wishing you Bom Dia every now and then, either!

 Understanding that different places have different cultural beliefs will allow you to get into society with an open mind.
-Prepare, and gather information about Portugal and the specific town you want to visit.
+Prepare and gather information about Portugal and the specific town you want to visit.
 You will get an insight into what to expect even before you get there.

 Portugal is home to some of the very famous people that you probably have heard of before.
 Right from football player Cristiano Ronaldo to great writers of today and even the older generation.
+In sports, you won’t only find star players but also world-famous coaches who stand out for strategic brilliance.

 Go through the following names, and you might realize you know more famous Portuguese people than you thought.